Ranbir-Alia get married in small ceremony, pose for pictures | Entertainment

 Among those who came in were Ranbir’s mother Neetu Kapoor, sister Ridhima Kapoor and her family, cousins, actors Kareena Kapoor Khan, Karisma Kapoor, as well as Aadar and Armaan Jain along with their mother Rima Jain, and uncle Randhir Kapoor.

 From Alia’s side, parents Mahesh Bhatt, Soni Razdan and sisters Pooja Bhatt and Shaheen were spotted.
-Industry friends Ayan Mukerji, director Karan Johar, industrialist Akash Ambani and wife Shlok Ambani were also in attendance.
+Industry friends and directors Karan Johar and Ayan Mukerji, industrialist Akash Ambani and wife Shloka Ambani were also in attendance.

+Soon after Alia made the wedding Internet official, family members such as her mother and mother-in-law started sharing celebratory posts on their verified accounts.

+Razdan shared a brief emotional note as she welcomed Ranbir to the family.

 (This story has not been edited by Devdiscourse staff and is auto-generated from a syndicated feed.)